collective/collective.documentfile/README.rst

 Background information
 -----------------------

-When Document files, such as MS Office or PDF documents are stored in Plone as File content, utilizing document metadata embedded in the documents is not possible.
+When for example MS Office or PDF documents are stored in Plone, typically as normal File content, utilizing document metadata embedded in the documents is not possible.
+Typically such metadata would include title, description and keywords, or EXIF/IPTC metadata for images.
 Nor does Plone provide a screenshot or cover page thumbnail of the document.

 This packages aims to provide those missing features.